shariqahn/EasyEdit/README.md

 ## Codebase
 - Dataset classes are for to create PyTorch datasets.
 Seem to just be used for training after looking at where ZsreDataset class is used
+- https://github.com/zjunlp/EasyEdit/issues/235 says SERAC checkpoint was trained on counterfact, which isn't the same as wikidata_counterfact

 ## Memory
 - `sacct -j <JOBID> -oJobID,JobName,State,AllocCPUS,MaxRSS --units=G`